dannysu/hakyll-blog/posts/2015-12-11-best-ios-email-apps-for-privacy.markdown

 <font color="red">&#x2717; Doesn't seem to have a way to block images by default</font>
 <font color="red">&#x2717; Fails emailprivacytester.com test for viewing email</font>

-# Apple Mail
+# Built-in Mail App

-If I remembered right, before FastMail iOS app was released I used Apple Mail because it passes the privacy test.
+If I remembered right, before FastMail iOS app was released I used the built-in Mail app because it passes the privacy test.
 However, one annoying thing is that once you block images by default, there's no easy way to show images on a per email basis.
 It's otherwise decent even if it doesn't support aliases.

 <font color="green">&#x2713; Can block images by default</font>
 <font color="red">&#x2717; Cannot show image on demand</font>